 The cost of the eight days and seven nights includes accommodations, all transportation, visits to the museums, all breakfasts, two dinners, one lunch, presentations and tips.

-You will be paying for four dinners, six lunches and any drinks.
+You will be paying for five dinners, six lunches and any drinks.

 Most of the time we can pick up sandwiches or have them freshly made at our guest house.
 Sometimes we stop in a pub for lunch.

 The cost for the above is $2495, double occupancy.
 Please inquire about single supplements.